-What to Ream – The primary question for the tool engineer is, “What are the limitations of reaming?”
+The primary question for a tool engineer is “What are the limitations of reaming?”
 It may be answered by asking a few more:

-The conditions under which reamers are used and the results which are desired vary so widely that it is impossible to set up any guide to cover each possible combination.
-A few of the variables which affect reamer cutting action are:
+The conditions under which reamers are used and the results that are desired vary widely.
+Some variables which affect reamer cutting action are:

 - Use of guiding bushings

 - Rake of cutting edges

 - Reliefs on reamer

 - Amount of stock to be removed

 However, there are general principles to keep in mind.

 If the material is free cutting, any lightly constructed tool is adequate.
 If the material is hard, tough, stringy, or of work-hardening nature, careful attention is needed to choose a solid reamer or a rugged type of inserted-blade design.

 No deflection can be allowed.
 Clearance, chamfer relief, and rake angles must be specified to suit the work to be done.
 If the Brinell reading is high, the heat treatment of the reamer must be correct when high-speed steel is used; and if the reading is above Brinell 415, it's recommended to go to carbide tipping.